dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 | 7      | All providers | System                                  | Debug             |
 | 8      | Debug         | Microsoft                               | Trace             |

-When you create an `ILogger` object to write logs with, the `ILoggerFactory` object selects a single rule per provider to apply to that logger.
-All messages written by that `ILogger` object are filtered based on the selected rules.
+When an `ILogger` object is created, the `ILoggerFactory` object selects a single rule per provider to apply to that logger.
+All messages written by an `ILogger` object are filtered based on the selected rules.
 The most specific rule possible for each provider and category pair is selected from the available rules.

 The following algorithm is used for each provider when an `ILogger` is created for a given category: